 Find!

-Fortunately for us just about every private school has some kind of web site.
-You will find all levels of web sites ranging from embarrassingly amateurish to extremely professional.
-Don't let a school's web site turn you off.
-What is important is the content.
+Fortunately for us, every private school has a website.
 Look for a statement of the school's philosophy about educating young people.
 Does it match yours?
 If so, add it to your list.
 List?
-We are going to make a list of any and all schools which appeal to you for one reason or another.
+We are going to make a list of any and all schools that appeal to you for one reason or another.
 Don't worry about how many schools are on this list.
 10, 30, 50, even more.
-It does not matter.
+It doesn't matter.
 What matters is that you are seeing what's out there.
 We shall refine our list later using several filters.

-The search tools on Boarding School Review and Private School Review are easy to use and will quickly give you lists which you can review efficiently.
+The search tools on Boarding School Review and Private School Review are easy to use and quickly give you lists you can review efficiently.

 - Boarding or day school?